bitcraze/bitcraze-website/src/about/jobs.md

 the team is more important than personal gain, we do not blame - we help.
 We are continuously building the company we want to work in, and base it on the idea that no one in the company can tell anyone else what to do.
-This might sound a bit unusual but the truth is that we have a way of working (some might call it a process)
-that is pretty elaborate and detailed and that solves our daily problems, but never hinders us.
-After all, the reality is more important than the map.
+This might sound a bit unusual but the truth is that we have a way of working (some might call it a process) that is pretty elaborate and detailed and that solves our daily problems, but never hinders us.
+After all, the reality is more important than the plan.

 ## What are we looking for?
 Since we do not have any roles in the traditional sense, we have chosen to not